revoltek/losoto/README.md

     * copy a solset from a H5parm files into another one
 - parmdb_collector.py:
     * fetches parmdb tables from the cluster

+To run it on CEP1:
+* A copy of the code is in ~fdg/scripts/losoto/
+* Source the tool/lofarinit.csh file which is shipped with the code.
+* Prepare a paser starting from the losoto.parset (see also the test.parset)
+* check the helps of the scripts in tools/ and of losoto.py
+* in case of problems write to fdg@hs.uni-hamburg.de

 Used packages:
 PyTables version:  3.0.0